 4. Challenge yourself or friends to take the Vegan Pledge

 If you consider yourself to be vegan-curious or know somebody else who is, there is no better time to take the plunge than during World Vegan Month.
 November is a popular time for our 30-day pledge, so you will certainly be in good company, which means you can reach out to others for advice and support.
 The Pledge is a completely free resource developed by The Vegan Society, where you will receive daily messages direct to your inbox offering advice and tips for the early stages of your vegan journey and beyond.

 5. Make a donation to your favourite vegan charity or animal sanctuary

 “Veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose."

 Sometimes mainstream media can ignore the true meaning of veganism, instead focusing heavily on the health aspects or it’s growing popularity.
-World Vegan Month is the perfect opportunity to remind ourselves and others why Donald Watson and friends created the term ‘vegan’ and exactly what it stands for.
+World Vegan Month is the perfect opportunity to remind ourselves and others why our founding members coined the term ‘vegan’ and exactly what it stands for.
 What better way to cement this idea than donating to a vegan charity or an animal sanctuary?
 If you are unable to make a financial contribution, you could always opt to give your time instead by volunteering.